iRONStoolbox/iRONStoolbox/README.md

 **The core functions** *(you can find them in the Toolbox folder)*

-The iRONS package provides a set of functions implementing typical reservoir modelling tasks, such as: estimating inflows to a reservoir, simulating operator decisions, closing the reservoir mass balance equation – in the context of both short-term forecasting and long-term predictions.
+The iRONS package provides a set of Python functions implementing typical reservoir modelling tasks, such as: estimating inflows to a reservoir, simulating operator decisions, closing the reservoir mass balance equation – in the context of both short-term forecasting and long-term predictions.

 **The notebooks** *(you can find them in the Notebooks folder)*